 Maybe we can take away from this that context does matter.
 Having the right link at the right place at the right time depends upon what task the visitor to your site is engaged in when they are reading your pages.

 And, when it comes to blog posts, I’m not sure that I could see writing one without embedding links in the body of the post.
-But, I think that I’ll take one of the suggestions from the Web Style Guide above, and start putting some related links at the bottoms of posts, when they aren’t quite on point, but something I want to share anyway.
+But, I think that I’ll take one of the suggestions from the Web Style Guide above, and start putting some related links at the bottoms of posts when they aren’t quite on point, but something I want to share anyway.
 And I’ll start right now.
-Here are a couple of additional links about links that I enjoyed reading:
+Here is an additional link about links that I enjoyed reading: